Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Introduction

-Similarly, artificial agents often need real-time ability to change course of action.
-A voice assistant is expected to maintain conversation in real time~\cite{audio_gpt4o, audio_palm, audio_speechgpt, audio_qwen, mini_omni, llama_omni, audio_moshi}.
-An embodied agent's VLA model~\cite{vla_Ahn2022SayCan, vla_Brohan2023RT2, vla_Driess2023PaLME} needs to quickly adjust to new inputs.
+Similarly, artificial agents often need the ability to dynamically change their course of action.
+A voice assistant is expected to maintain a conversation in real time~\cite{audio_gpt4o, audio_palm, audio_speechgpt, audio_qwen, mini_omni, llama_omni, audio_moshi}.
+The VLA model of an embodied agent needs to quickly adjust to new inputs~\cite{vla_Ahn2022SayCan, vla_Brohan2023RT2, vla_Driess2023PaLME}.
 Even fully text-based ``deep research'' agents benefit from interactive communication with the user~\cite{openai2025deepresearchinteractivity}.
-However, the current read-think-answer cycle is inherently non-interactive.
-During the thinking phase, if an agent receives new inputs or must take action, it can either stop reasoning, discarding any incomplete thoughts, or wait until it completes, sacrificing interactivity.
-As a result, many real-time LLM applications do not fully benefit from inference-time compute.
+However, the standard read-think-answer cycle is inherently non-interactive.
+During the thinking phase, if an agent receives new inputs or must take action, it can either stop reasoning, discarding any incomplete thoughts, or wait until the thinking phase is complete, sacrificing interactivity.
+As a result, many real-time LLM applications do not fully benefit from thinking.